5G Data-Driven Natural Asset Management and Integration

 Identifying, measuring, monitoring, and valuing natural assets can help managing organizations develop plans to optimize their societal benefits and ensure appropriate care taking, as well as saving costs and mitigating risks.
 Unfortunately, natural asset management is often under-funded and under-staffed.

+Research indicates that access to urban green spaces is not equitably distributed, with low-income and racialized neighborhoods often having less access to parkland, exacerbating disparities in urban resilience and health outcomes2.
 The 5G Natural Asset Management and Integration project is part of a UBC-Rogers research partnership that leverages the 5G network on the Vancouver Campus as a living lab to explore and test next generation wireless technologies.

 The goal of the project is to develop new techniques and tools to identify, understand, and value the diversity of natural assets as well as the benefits they provide.
 The project: i) collects data on campus natural assets themselves through a sensor and drone network platform interfaced with the 5G network; and ii) collects anonymous mobile and survey-based data on the use of these natural assets, providing insights on community behaviors.